BoyanGirginov/Portfolio/README.md

-Successfully passed BlackRock's "Data Visualization" Associate Technical Part Here is the PowerPoint presentation I did using Adv.
-Excel, Datawrapper and Flourish
+Successfully passed all of BlackRock's "Data Visualization" interview rounds.

+Here is the PowerPoint presentation I did using Adv.
+Excel, Datawrapper and Flourish!